 Within the schools, the teams and players are organised differently.
 Hogwarts is as we all remember it, but for example at Beauxbatons, there is a Boys team, Girls team and Elites team.
 These three compete during the year but at the end of each match merit is given to particular players, and at the end of the year, a final team is created from the star players from all three original teams.
 It is these players that go to the summer competition.

 At Durmstrang, there are also three teams, an A team, a B team and a C team.
 The A team is hand picked by the professors to be the best players the school can provide.
 The B team, is a sort of back-up team, providing a place for any other students who show potential but for who do not quite meet the standards of the A team.
 The C team is a team put together entirely by students, and can hold anyone of any ability.
 Set 3 students can only join the C team, as regardless of their talent, Durmstrang professors will not pick them for the first two teams on the basis that they should be focusing on their academics instead.
 These three teams compete throughout the year, and the winning team (usually predicted to be the A team but this isn't always the case) then competes in the summer.

 All three schools host Quidditch training and any Quidditch matches on a Sunday.

 SCHOOL SPECIFIC CLUBS

-The first thing to note about this section is that all students are required to sign up to at least one school-specific club to promote extra curricular education and thorough integration of the three schools (therefore, Quidditch is not included within this).
+The first thing to note about this section is that all students are encouraged to sign up to at least one school-specific club to promote extra curricular education and thorough integration of the three schools, but this is no longer compulsory as it was in the 2016/17 school year.
 The 'sign-up sheets' for the clubs can be found in the IC Claims board.
 The current list of clubs at each of the schools are as follows:

 All school specific clubs meet for one hour a week in the location and at the time stated besides each of the above clubs.